Watts-College/crj-507-spring-2024/schedule.md

 ## Description

-This week we will start to think about how we describe networks.
+How do we know whether a node is important in a network?
+How can we compare the structure of different networks?
+These are key questions in network analysis and this week we will start to think about how we describe networks.
 One of the most popular concepts in network analysis is *centrality*.
-This section introduces the concept of centrality.
+That is, important nodes are those who are central.
+Also, we can compare networks by examining how they differ (or are similar) based on the distribution of centrality scores.
+This section introduces the concept of centrality, focusing specifically on **degree centrality**.
+Next week we will shift to two alternative measures of centrality, **closeness** and **betweenness**.

 ## Learning Objectives

 Once you have completed this section you will be able to:
 * Understand the conceptualization of centrality
-* Calculate degree centrality
+* Calculate degree centrality scores for nodes in a network
+* Calculate degree centralization for a network

 ## Assigned Reading